lgueho/pico-eth-ch9121/README.md

 ## project structure

-1. `boot.py` is launch at the begining and it's used to set the TCP server.
 1. `main.py` is the entry point of the code for the pico.
 1. `lib` is the default directory for the modules.
 No need of `__init__.py` file.
 Our libraries will be stored there.
 1. `lib\server.py` is the class for the ch9121 server with the UART0 configuration.